riot-ci/RIOT/examples/lorawan/README.md

 - `DRIVER` can be either `sx1276` or `sx1272`
 - `LORA_REGION` can be `EU868`, `US915`, etc (see LoRaWAN regional parameters for
   details).

+The `SEND_PERIOD` variable can also be adapted to change the time period (in seconds) between each message sent by the device.

+### Usage

+Simply build and flash the application for a ST B-L072Z-LRWAN1 board:

+    make flash term

 ST Nucleo-64 can be used as-is with mbed LoRa shields: there's one based on [the sx1276 radio](https://os.mbed.com/components/SX1276MB1xAS/) and one based